danrotsy/hfkm/readme.txt

             Example: ./hfkm tr5x5 0 0

-    itop:   ./itop <k>
-            ./itop <k> <i>

-            Used to find permutations of size k given factoradic indices.
-If no index is specified, then all permutations of size k, and their indices, are listed.

-            - <k>:      Permutation size, or equivalently, grid size.

-            - <i>:      Factoradic index.

-            Example: ./itop 3

-            Example: ./itop 3 0

 3. Example on *NIX systems:

     To find HFK^- of the right handed trefoil and (a,m) bigrading (0,0):